jesshill/Onish_lab/protocols/Intestinal cell isolation from worms/Worm_Dissociation/mixed_stage_embryos.md

   - Resuspend the embryo pellet in 0.5 ml egg buffer and 1 ml chitinase (1 U/ml)
   - Incubate for 20 min rotating/nutating at room temperature
   - Verify eggshell digestion by visualizing the chitinase treated embryos under a microscope.
 Early embryos should change shape, and pretzel stage embryos should release from their eggshell.
-  - Pellet the embryos at 200 rcf for 5 min in xed angle rotor centrifuge
+  - Pellet the embryos at 200 rcf for 5 min in fixed angle rotor centrifuge
   - Aspirate and discard the supernatant
 - Pronase treatment and dissociation
   - Resuspend the chitinase treated embryo pellet in 200 ul pronase (15 mg/ml) and 500 ul egg buffer